Skip to main content

 Chesil Beach, Dorset

-For charming countryside and a wild coastline, look to England's very first Area of Outstanding Natural Beauty (now National Landscape).
+For charming countryside and a wild coastline, look to England's very first National Landscape.

 Head to the Quantock Hills